 Invite students to explore the Thanksgiving Feast slideshow and the Thanksgiving Timeline components for this section.
-Then direct them to the Pilgrim interviews and Life as a Wampanoag.
+Then direct them to the Pilgrim interviews and Native American perspectives from the First Thanksgiving Reader's Theater Scripts.
 Ask them to find and read the parts of the interviews that address the 1621 Thanksgiving feast.
 (If computers aren't available for students to share, pass out printed out copies of the interviews.)
 Provide time for students to read their interviews and take notes.
 Allow additional time for them to learn more by exploring additional online resources, as well as books in your class library.

 Discuss with students what they learned about the people, food, and activities that were a part of the 1621 celebration.
 Work with them to create a separate list of each aspect of the first Thanksgiving.
 For example, make one list of the foods that were served, another of the activities, and a third list of the people who attended.

 Then invite students to imagine that they were participants in that historical event.
 Have them make a scrapbook of their memoirs.
 Students can use a combination of sources for their scrapbook: their own drawings, magazine cutouts, online printouts, homemade artifacts, etc. Ask them to write a caption to go with each item included in their scrapbooks.